alibaba/bifrostui/packages/bui-core/src/TextArea/index.en-US.md

 ### Automatic lifting

-Adopt`autoSize`whether the field control automatically raises, this field is passed in`boolean`time does not limit the height size, input`object`the height can be controlled, and if it exceeds the maximum value, it can be scrolled. this function does not support alipay applet.
+Control whether to automatically raise through the 'autoSize' field.
+When passing this field to 'boolean', there is no limit on the height size.
+When passing it to 'object', the height size can be controlled.
+If it exceeds the maximum value, it can be scrolled.
+This function does not support Alipay applet.

 ```tsx
 import { Stack, TextArea } from '@bifrostui/react';